xkedude/Pomelo/README.md

 ## Trollstore

-TrollStore doesn't seem to work on iOS 16 or iOS 17, We are looking into Fixing it.
-Sorry for the inconvenience.
+TrollStore doesn't seem to work on iOS 16, It seems to work on iOS 17 (21A329), We are looking into Fixing iOS 16.
+Sorry for any inconvenience.

 # Post Setup Guides